-While some designers opt to join bootcamp programs or get formal training, a lot of phenomenal UI/UX designers are self-taught, at least in the beginning.
+While some designers choose to join a UI/UX design course or a bootcamp program, a lot of phenomenal UI/UX designers are self-taught, at least in the beginning.
 So how do you go about teaching yourself to design beautiful digital products?

 There are a number of paths to learning UI/UX design and there’s not really a single right or wrong way.
 It all comes down to learning the theories behind good design and practicing them until you master them.

 In this article, we’ll take you through the 6 steps you need to become a self-taught UI/UX designer in 2022:

 - Step 1: Learn the fundamentals of UX design

 - Step 2: Develop an eye for good design

 - Step 3: Invest in the right design software